 - The Charter College curriculum includes the following courses in the liberals arts and sciences: algebra, calculus, Alaskan history, economics, physics, geology, human biology, statistics, the philosophy of ethics, speech, advanced discourse, twentieth century fiction, psychology, and much more.

-Charter College ranks among the top 20% of community colleges in Washington for:
+Charter College ranks among the top 20% of public schools in Washington for: